matplotlib/matplotlib/doc/api/index.rst

 The pyplot API
 ^^^^^^^^^^^^^^

-`matplotlib.pyplot` is a collection of command style functions that make Matplotlib work like MATLAB.
+`matplotlib.pyplot` is a collection of functions that make Matplotlib work like MATLAB.
 Each pyplot function makes some change to a
 figure: e.g., creates a figure, creates a plotting area in a figure, plots some lines in a plotting area, decorates the plot with labels, etc.